acsone/weblate-odoo-component-generator/README.rst

                                 [required]
     --addons-subdirectory TEXT  Addons subdirectory, in case addons are not at the root of the project (eg odoo/addons).
+    --git-export-base-url       Base Url for 'Exported repository URL' component attribute.
+If not provided, the
+                                weblate default is used.
     --help                      Show this message and exit.

 wocg-create-components